 A return ticket costs €14 per person.
 You need to book in advance and can do so until noon the day before departure.
 More information can be found on this Lignes d’Azur webpage.

 Regional bus network Zou also operates two ski buses that connect to the Valberg ski resort.
-One also leaves from the “Nice Vauban” bus station and Terminal 2 at the Nice – Côte d’Azur airport while the other one leaves from “Grands Arénas”.
+One also leaves from the “Nice Vauban” bus station and Terminal 2 at the Nice – Côte d’Azur airport, while the other one leaves from “Grands Arénas”.

-Return tickets with Zou cost even less and the booking procedure is similar.
+Return tickets with Zou cost even less, and the booking procedure is similar.
 Click here for more information.

 FAQ on spending winter in Nice